IGXO Cosmetics

 Is Obsidian Expensive?
 How Much Does It Cost?

 Obsidian has fascinated me ever since I first learned about this striking volcanic glass in my middle school Earth science class.
-I was mesmerized by photos of obsidian’s glossy black surfaces and impressed by its significance in ancient civilizations across the world.
-As an aspiring rockhound, I’ve always wondered – is obsidian expensive?
+Photos of obsidian’s gleaming black surfaces mesmerized me, and I was impressed by its significance to ancient civilizations all over the world.
+As an aspiring rockhound, I’ve always wondered: Is obsidian expensive?

 In this article, I’ll share my research on obsidian value and prices.
 I’ll provide an overview of obsidian characteristics, examine what impacts the cost of obsidian, look at price ranges for different types, and offer tips for buying obsidian.
 Read on to learn all about this intriguing natural glass and get the answer to the question, “Is obsidian expensive?”